sakil-sagor/mimoo-travel/README.md

 ### From budget travelers to ultra luxury 7 star tourists we cater to every need.
 Delivering value for your money is our prime goal.
 With a team of experienced travel professionals we deliver exactly what we promise.
 We do what we say & say what we do.

- ## Deliver QUALITY health care within 5 CORE standards
+ ## Deliver QUALITY Travel facility within 5 CORE standards

 > Adhering to high ethical and moral standards at all times.
 >